ivanvc/gollum/README.md

 ## ABOUT THIS FORK

-This fork contains basic authoring of commit messages.
-It adds two input while editing/creating pages, letting the user to specify its Name and E-Mail.
-These values are then stored in session variables, so they will live until the session expires.
-There's no authentication involved.
+This fork contains the following changes/improvements:

+* Basic authoring of commit messages (Name and E-Mail fields in create/edit pages).
+These values are stored in session variables, it involves *no* authentication at all
+* Enable rename of pages
+* Enable deletion of pages

 ## DESCRIPTION